 - In Pictures

-In case last weekend’s toll and fare increases didn’t make your commute sluggish enough, daylight savings time kicks in 2 a.m.
+Daylight savings time kicks in 2 a.m.
 Sunday.
-This means that Monday morning will be an Accident Alert Day: Drivers will battle collective sleep deprivation, making roads more dangerous.
-Crash and fatality rates are likely to increase by around eight percent the week after daylight savings time takes effect, so make sure you’re fully awake before hitting the road.
+This means that Monday morning will be an Accident Alert Day: drivers will battle collective sleep deprivation, making roads more dangerous.
+Crash and fatality rates are likely to increase by around 8% the week after daylight savings time takes effect, so make sure you’re fully awake before hitting the road.

 From the mailbag: